ReichtumQian/Para-Koopman-Learning/doc/docs/ClassReferences/FullConnNet.md

-The class `FullConnResNet` is a subclass of [[FullConnBaseNet.md | FullConnBaseNet]].
+The class `FullConnNet` is a subclass of [[FullConnBaseNet.md | FullConnBaseNet]].
-It represents a fully connected residual neural network.
+It is a fully connected neural network.

 ## Methods